SAP-archive/teched2020-DEV166/exercises/ex1/README.md

 ### I get an "[ERROR] listen EADDRINUSE: address already in use :::4004" when invoking cds watch <a name="cdswatcherror"></a>

 You have probably still got `cds watch` running in one terminal and have started a new `cds watch` in another one.
 CAP allows only one instance to run, this is why you get the error.
 You can resolve the issue by pressing ***CTRL + C*** in one of the terminal.
-This will stop the current instance, the other one still continues running.
+This will stop the current instance while the other one still continues running.
-Normally closing the terminal in which the current instance runs, will also terminate the `cds watch` process there.
+Normally closing the terminal in which the current instance runs will also terminate the `cds watch` process there.
 In some rare cases, the process still runs but is not visible anymore.
-In order to stopp such a process, once again open a terminal and type
+In order to stopp such a process, once again open a terminal and type:

 ```
 ps a
 ```

-in the output you then get you will find a line like this, indicating the `cds watch` instance:
+In the output you will find a line like this, indicating the `cds watch` instance:

 ```
     PID TTY      STAT   TIME COMMAND
    7897 pts/1    S+     0:00 node-10/node /home/user/.node_modules_global/bin/cds watch
 ```

-Copy the number under ***PID** (in the above case 7897) and in the terminal carry out
+Copy the number under ***PID** (in the above case 7897) and carry out

 ```
 kill <PID Number>
 ```

-(in the example `kill 7897`).
+in the terminal (in this example `kill 7897`).
 Now you can start `cds watch` again.